-Much progress has been made, but IJ continues to fight against abusive condemnations in states that have failed to reform their laws, protects homeowners against government officials who try to undermine those reforms, stands up for the rights of property owners who face condemnation by private interests like private pipeline companies or property developers, and continues to advocate for a rule of law under which everyone’s home can truly be their castle.
+Although much progress has been made, IJ continues to fight against abusive condemnations in states that have failed to reform their laws, protect homeowners against government officials who try to undermine those reforms and stand up for the rights of property owners who face condemnation by private interests like pipeline companies or property developers.
+Only when eminent domain is reined in will everyone’s home truly be their castle.

 The Brinkmann family owns a chain of hardware stores in Long Island and purchased property with the hope of opening a new store.
 The town now wants to take the land through eminent domain, simply because they don’t want another store.
 With the help of IJ, the Brinkmanns are fighting back against this unconstitutional tactic.

 Latest Eminent Domain News

 In a new report (released August 6), the Institute for Justice (IJ) gives Puerto Rico’s eminent domain laws a grade of “F.” IJ is a nonprofit, civil liberties law firm dedicated to ending eminent domain…